 Formal napkins were status symbols during the 18th century period and an important part of public table decoration.

 Victorian Tea Party

 Bring back an elegant pastime of the afternoon tea, an important social event for ladies in days gone by.
-Recreating a Victorian Tea Party can be one of the most delightful and unique ideas in entertaining in today’s hectic lifestyle.
+Recreating a Victorian Tea Party with Victorian tea party food can be one of the most delightful and unique ideas in entertaining in today’s hectic lifestyle.
 A High Tea was a meal or supper, served on a high table, at the end of the workday, shortly after five PM.
 This menu is for a high tea served to a group or specifically for a gentlemen only party.
 For the younger guests, host a Teddy Bear Victorian Tea Party for children including chairs and place setting for each guest's teddy bear.
 A Road-Side Tea Room was a favorite stop for early automobile enthusiasts as eating on the road 100 years ago often included a stop for afternoon tea.

 Instead of the ordinary holiday meal, try these Thanksgiving recipes as a novelty from the past for entertaining.
 Tired of the ‘same old, same old’?
 Serve a different entrée this year, one featured on a menu from one of the celebrated annual Thanksgiving Game Dinners at the Tremont House in Chicago.
 From 1855 to 1893, the annual game dinner was a greatly anticipated event for nearly 500 guests.
 This Thanksgiving menu is an example of the excessive Victorian opulence available to a gentleman of means during the 19th century.
 What happens after the Thanksgiving dinner when the men smoked their cigars in the dining room, and the women have exhausted family gossip and the subject of babies in the drawing-room?